dkurokawa/vscode-port-monitor/examples/USE_CASE_EXAMPLES.md

 Specific configuration examples tailored to real development scenarios.

-**Note**: All examples showcase the new intelligent configuration processing that automatically handles well-known port names, port ranges, and multiple configuration formats.
+**Note**: All examples showcase the v0.3.3 intelligent configuration processing with 4-step transformation that automatically handles well-known port names, port ranges, and multiple configuration formats with zero external dependencies.

 ## 🎯 Practical Use Cases